Platform Event Model

 - Embrace industry terms when such exist.

-The only exception to the above logic is stuffing (loading the transport equipment) and stripping (unloading the transport equipment) that starts and ends at the same location, and thus does not generate arrival and departure events.
+The only exception to the above logic is stuffing (loading the transport equipment) and stripping (unloading the transport equipment).
+Since the stuffing or stripping work begins and ends at the same location, they do not generate arrival and departure events (see tables 3, 4, and 5 below).
 Stuffing and stripping events are still included as transport events, since they represent physical, time-consuming tasks, that must be factored into the planning of a consignment.

 The transport events consist of three categories of events:

-Planned events provide the planned route of a transport equipment.
+Planned events provide the planned route of a transport equipment (or consignment).
 Estimated events provide the estimated time things will occur to the transport equipment.
 Actual events indicate things that have occurred to the transport equipment.

 The TradeLens platform calculates a dynamic route for the transport equipment (TE) or consignment based on the submitted planned events.
 Using the planned events, the platform identifies the location of the event.
 The dynamically calculated route is used to determine which port and country subscribers receive events for the TE.
 As mentioned earlier, planned events can be submitted to consignments and they will define the transport plan for the consignment.
 The transport plan of a consignment can differ from the transport plan of its TE.
-This is because planned events published to a consignment are forwarded down to its TE, but planned events published to a TE are not forwarded up to its consignment, since a single TE within a consignment could take a different path than the rest of the consignment.
+This is because planned events published to a consignment are forwarded down to its TE, but planned events published to a TE are not forwarded up to its consignment, since a single TE within a consignment could take a different path than the rest of the consignment (or the other TE within the consignment).
 If the plan for an entire consignment changes, then the carrier (or owner of the consignment) should submit a new set of planned events to the consignment.
-Since these events are forwarded down to the TE, the transport plan (and the route) of the TE is updated.
+If the TE already has a TE specific plan, new plans sent to the consignment are not forwarded down to the TE.
 Note that the transport plan is different than the route.
 The transport plan is the list of locations (in order) that the consignment or TE will pass through.
 The route is the list of port and country subscriptions that should receive events for the consignment or TE.
 The route of a consignment is the sum of the routes of all of its TE.
 That is, if you have a consignment with two TE, one going to ports A and B, and the second going to ports A and C, the events for the consignment will go to port subscriptions A, B, and C. The platform uses the sum of the routes of the TE because different TE in a consignment can have a different set of planned events, but all subscribers need to receive consignment-level events, like the consignmentCreated event.

-The transport plan summary is a construct that the Query API creates (and can also be viewed through the Shipment Manager UI), based on the events received.
+The transport plan summary is a construct that the queries from the Trade Object API creates (and can also be viewed through the Shipment Manager UI), based on the events received.
 It includes a list of transport events, ordered by when they occur "eventOccurrenceTime8601".
 Together these events indicate the series of locations that each transport equipment will move, or has moved, on its journey and everything that happened to it along the way.
-See API Documentation for details on the Query APIs and what is returned.
+See API User Guide for details on the Trade Object APIs and what is returned.

 If you view the transport plan from the Shipment Manager UI, table 2 can help you understand the filtering.
 Note: Table 2 only shows the selections (Current Progress/Transport Plan/All Event Types) that relate to the transport plan.